 - I recommend natural peanut butter with only peanuts or peanuts and salt as the ingredients.
 Peanut butter with added oils and/or sugars may result in a different consistency of dough, plus they aren’t as clean 🙂

 - Dark chocolate is my favorite, but you could use semi-sweet chocolate too.
+I use dairy-free chocolate to keep the recipe from containing dairy, but if you aren’t dairy free, and variation of chocolate chips will work.

 - I like to use a little less than 1 tbsp. of dough per ball – that way I get a better chocolate to peanut butter ratio, which will then make about 14-16 balls.
 If using a full tbsp. of dough for each ball you’ll get 12 balls.